eievui5/vuibui-engine/src/vbstd/README.md

 ROM size and only be useful to some programs.

-Please note that some files in this library come from other sources with existing licenses, such as hardware.inc and stdjpad.asm.
+Please note that some files in this library come from other sources with existing licenses, such as hardware.inc and input.asm.

 ## License